 Document Extractor's key features include:

-• Full Sync with SharePoint:
+- Full Sync with SharePoint

 Users can directly upload files to SharePoint, perform file moves, deletes, and renames, and have all changes seamlessly synchronized with Salesforce.
-This means you can move files from Salesforce to SharePoint and also the other way round if needed
+This means you can move files from Salesforce to SharePoint and also the other way around if needed. - Better Filenames and Easier Search

-Renaming files in Salesforce updates the corresponding filenames in SharePoint, allowing for improved search capabilities.
-Users can also customize filenames in SharePoint using Salesforce custom fields.
+Renaming files in Salesforce updates the corresponding filenames in SharePoint, allowing for easier retrieval through search.
+Users can also customize filenames in SharePoint using Salesforce custom fields. - Save on SharePoint Licenses

-Users can access documents stored in SharePoint without requiring individual SharePoint licenses, reducing licensing costs.
+Users can access documents stored in SharePoint without requiring individual SharePoint licenses, reducing licensing costs. - File Previews

 We added these new features to accommodate the feedback we got from the growing customer base of Document Extractor.
 Interested in knowing what our customers say of Document Extractor?

-You can read a review of Document Extractor by one of our private sector customers
+You can read a review of Document Extractor by one of our private sector customers.

 “With Document Extractor, the process is seamless to my end users.
 They don’t even know it is there, which is what we wanted”